bodrovis/lokalise-node-file-exchange/README.md

 After downloading the translation bundle, the client extracts it automatically.
 You can control the extraction process with the following parameter:

 - `outputDir` (`string`, optional): Specifies the directory where the archive is extracted.
 The default value is `"./"` (project root).

+### ProcessDownloadFileParams

+By default, all downloads are performed synchronously.
+However, for larger projects it might be beneficial to use asynchronous downloading.
+To achieve that, configure `processDownloadFileParams` that accepts:

+- `asyncDownload` (`boolean`): Enable or disable asynchronous downloads.
+The default value is `false`.
+- `pollInitialWaitTime` (`number`): Initial wait time (in milliseconds) before polling download statuses.
+- `pollMaximumWaitTime` (`number`): Maximum wait time (in milliseconds) for polling.

+When asynchronous download is enabled, library will try to poll for the download process status.
+Once the bundle is available, your translations will be automatically extracted.

 ## Recommendations for downloading